How to Write an Impactful Creative Brief

 Marketing managers

-Average annual salary: $139,051.42 [1]
+Median annual salary: $107,000 [1]

-Job outlook (2022 to 2032): 6 percent [2]
+Job outlook (projected growth from 2024 to 2034): 6 percent [2]

 As a marketing manager, you will often present creative briefs to the rest of the team as you plan advertising and marketing campaigns.
 You may decide what marketing channels to pursue, such as radio, television, and digital media.
-You may also decide about brand image and strategy or meet directly with clients.
+You may also decide on brand image and strategy or meet directly with clients.
 Marketing managers work with other department heads and sometimes lead a team of marketing professionals.

 Graphic designers